At Episcopal School of Jacksonville, the success of every student is our priority.

 The Student Services team maintains a list of ESJ faculty who also provide tutoring services outside of their teaching duties.
 Students who have made an effort to visit their regular classroom teacher for additional support and continue to experience difficulty can request a tutoring referral for additional support.
 Since most recommended tutors are also ESJ faculty members, they have extensive knowledge of ESJ curriculum and faculty expectations, and they can recommend strategies that best facilitate success for the individual student.

 Three full-time counselors are available to support the emotional health and well-being of ESJ students.
 Counselors are available by appointment or on a walk-in basis to talk with students and families about how to holistically address new and ongoing challenges that interfere with personal and academic success.
 Counselors also maintain relationships with community resources and can refer students to outside providers if a student would benefit from additional support.

-The Director of Student Services supports Episcopal’s Awareness, Inclusion, and Respect (AIR) efforts and is a member of the AIR Steering Committee.
 The AIR Student Council meets regularly to plan programs and events for the student body that promote Awareness, Inclusion, and Respect.
 Faculty-supported Student Peer Groups also foster a sense of belonging for specific populations of students.